SAItm/JSONObjectPlainer/README.md

 # JSONObjectPlainer
 Transform SObject object with parent relationships to plain JSON object.
-Was developed to simplify data binding for lighting-datatable lwc component.
-Lighting-datatable doesn't support column field name with relation object like:
+Was developed to simplify data binding for lighting-datatable. lighting-datatable doesn't support column field name with relation object like:
 ```
 {